Mr. Zsasz: Don't ask. Just run.

 - Prometheus started out as a Magnificent Bastard in his initial appearance when created by Grant Morrison.
 He then went on to suffer severe Villain Decay in most of his follow-up appearances...until Justice League: Cry for Justice.
 In his grand return after years of limbo (after a special one-shot used Final Crisis to retcon all of the non Morrison/Villain Decay stories involving the character as being an impostor), he unleashed a wave of chaos, carnage, and torture on the heroes of the DCU that rivaled even the worst Big Bad in the worst Crisis.
 Murdering countless D-list superheroes, killing Mikaal Tomas' lover and Congo Bill's pride, sewing Freddy Freeman's lips together to keep him from speaking his magic world, cruelly lobotomizing genius IQ, mutilating Red Arrow, and culminating with murdering 90,000 people in Star City - including Red Arrow's little daughter.
 Why?
 Because as a kid, his criminal parents were shot in front of him by the police.
 The series may have been incredibly criticized, but there's no denying that Prometheus is easily one of the most monstrous characters in the DCU.

-- J'onn's first enemy (in current continuity), his own brother Malefic, was probably one of the worst.
+- Martian Manhunter: In Post-Crisis continuity, J'onn's first foe—his own ''brother'', Malefic—was also one of the worst.
 Malefic engineered a psychic plague that incinerated the rest of the Green Martian race out of nothing but spite and envy at being the only Green Martian without telepathy.
 The reason he's not a telepath?
 He committed Mind Rape, an unthinkable crime in Green Martian society, and was punished by having his psychic powers and memory stripped away.
 So Malefic committed genocide on his own race over a punishment that he wholly deserved.
 As if this wasn't enough, Malefic was so bent on ruining J'onn's life after the latter defeated him that he followed him to Earth and murdered Karen Smith, J'onn's (as Detective John Jones) partner on the police force.
 This was the last straw for J'onn and he threw Malefic into the sun.
 The saddest part about all of this is that J'onn was the only person who was ever sympathetic to Malefic because they were brothers.

 - Junior may have a Freudian Excuse, being heavily implied to have been molested by her father, Ragdoll Sr., as a child, but the things that she does make her extremely difficult to feel warm for.
 She's raped men and women alike, tortures people to death (including a priest) and enjoys using such torture implements as bricks and scissors to murder people.
 Before she kills people, she forces them to choose whether they die or their family dies.
 If they choose to die, she kills them.
 But if they say they want their friends and family to die, she tape-records them saying it, butchers them anyway and leaves the body for the friends and family to find, along with a recording of the victim begging her to kill their family instead of them.